A timeline of the ‘Rust’ movie set shooting and the ensuing criminal cases - KESQ

 The defense blamed the film’s armorer and the first assistant director for allowing a live round to be loaded into the prop gun.
 “This was an unspeakable tragedy, but Alec Baldwin committed no crime.
 He was an actor, acting, playing the role of Harlan Rust.
 An actor playing a character can do things that are lethal,” attorney Alex Spiro said.
 “These ‘cardinal rules’ are not cardinal rules on a movie set.”

-July 12: The involuntary manslaughter case against actor Alec Baldwin was dismissed in dramatic fashion after the judge overseeing the case ruled prosecutors did not properly turn over evidence to the defense.
+July 12: The involuntary manslaughter case against Baldwin was dismissed in dramatic fashion after the judge overseeing the case ruled prosecutors did not properly turn over evidence to the defense.

 “The state’s discovery violation has injected a needless, incurable delay into the jury trial,” she said.
 “Dismissal with prejudice is warranted to ensure the integrity of the judicial system and the efficient administration of justice.
 Your motion to dismiss with prejudice is granted.”